rust-lang/chalk/book/src/types/rust_types/application_ty.md

 to a generator:

-* Upvars - similar to closure upvars, they reference values outside of the generator, and are stored across al yield points.
+* Upvars - similar to closure upvars, they reference values outside of the generator, and are stored across all yield points.
 * Resume/yield/return types - the types produced/consumed by various generator methods.
   These are not stored in the generator across yield points - they are only used when the generator is running.
 * Generator witness - see the `Generator Witness` section below.

-Of these types, only upvars and resume/yield/return are stored directly in `GeneratorDatum` (which is acessed via `RustIrDatabase`).
+Of these types, only upvars and resume/yield/return are stored directly in `GeneratorDatum` (which is accessed via `RustIrDatabase`).
 The generator witness is implicitly associated with the generator by virtue of sharing the same `GeneratorId`.
 It is only used when determining auto trait impls, where it is considered a 'constituent type'.